PowerShellEmpire/PowerTools/README.md

 For detailed output of underlying functionality, pass the -Debug flag to most functions.

-For functions that enumerate multiple machines, pass the -Verbose flag to get a progre status as each host is enumerated.
+For functions that enumerate multiple machines, pass the -Verbose flag to get a progress status as each host is enumerated.

+Individual functions are broken out in ./functions/ for anyone curious.

 Veil-PowerView is a part of the [Veil-Framework](https://www.veil-framework.com/) and is developed by [@harmj0y](https://twitter.com/harmj0y).